ilsodas/idea-form/README.md

-# idea-form
+# Idead Capture Form
-HTML 5, CSS, JQuery and Ajax
+Used the following technologies to buils the HTML 5, CSS, JQuery and Ajax